 For such a commonplace feature of working life, the range of health risks associated with stress may come as a surprise.

-Stress can cause physical damage to the muscle of the heart, due to the effects of stress hormones on your blood pressure which in turn affects blood vessels and heart rate.
+Stress can cause physical damage to the heart muscle due to the effects of stress hormones on blood pressure, which in turn affects blood vessels and heart rate.
 This can accelerate the onset of heart disease and increase your risk of heart attack and stroke.
 Any regular chest pain and/or dizziness warrants a visit to the doctor.

-As part of the fight-or-flight mechanism that turns on in the body when we are stressed, the brain sends a message to the body to load up on food, as a means of storing calories for times of lack.
+As part of the fight-or-flight mechanism that activates in the body when we are stressed, the brain sends a message to the body to store food, as a means of conserving calories during times of scarcity.
 Food is also a common coping mechanism, as it provides emotional comfort and a sense of reward.
 This is especially so with high-calorie, high-sugar and high-fat foods.
 Unsurprisingly, over time, emotional or stress-response eating can lead to health issues such as diabetes.

 Increased muscle tension due to stress can lead to chronic pain.

-Chronic stress can hit your immune system, making you more prone to organ diseases, cancer, and depression, and leads to more frequent cases of cold and flu.
+Chronic stress can hit your immune system, making you more prone to organ diseases, cancer, and depression, and leading to more frequent cases of cold and flu.

-Even mild levels of stress can take their toll on our ability to handle our emotions, keep calm, and stay in a positive frame of mind.
+Even mild levels of stress can take a toll on our ability to manage our emotions, remain calm, and maintain a positive frame of mind.

 Stress can lead to lower libido and erectile dysfunction.

-Teeth-grinding and tension can permanently affect your jaw and tooth enamel, and studies have shown links between stress and gum disease.
+Teeth grinding and tension can permanently damage your jaw and tooth enamel, and studies have shown a link between stress and gum disease.

 Stress shortens the ends of your chromosomes, making it harder for new cells to grow.
 This means that your skin cannot regenerate as quickly, leading to wrinkles, loose muscles, and degenerating eyesight.